juliettevivien/DBSsync/README.md

-# Resync_GUI
+# DBSsync_GUI

 Instructions:

+1. Clone this repository
-1. Create the virtual environment using anaconda prompt as explained in the .txt file
+2. Create a virtual environment using anaconda prompt as explained in the Create virtual env.txt file
-2. Run the script called "sync_gui_clean.py"
+3. Run the script called "DBSsync_main.py"
-3. To have more information about how to use the GUI, click on the Help button in the GUI Menu
+4. To have more information about how to use the GUI, click on the Help button in the GUI Menu

-More detailed instructions and explanations about the GUI can be found in the "Documentation ReSync GUI.pdf" file.
+More detailed instructions and explanations about the GUI can be found in the "Documentation DBSsync GUI.pdf" file.